co-cddo/data-marketplace-infrastructure/README.md

 If the output is what you expect and there are no errors:
 Run `terraform apply`

+If you get any of the errors described bellow, resolve them and then run `terraform apply` again.

 At the end, you would need to update your Kubernetes context to access the cluster with the following command:

 `aws eks update-kubeconfig --name dm-eks-dev --region eu-north-1`